Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: Wiener chaos expansion

 The random variable $C_{p,n}(F)$ is called the truncated chaos expansion of order $p$ of the random variable $F$.
 With an obvious abuse of notation, we write, for $\lambda \in \R^{A^{\otimes d}_{p, n}}$,

 We recall the main result concerning the convergence of the truncated chaos expansion (see Theorem~1.1.1 and Proposition~1.1.1 of~\cite{nualart_98}) \begin{proposition} Let $F$ be a real valued random variable in $L^2(\Omega, \cf_T, \P)$.
-Then, $C_{p,n}(F)$ converges to $F$ in $L^2(\Omega, \cf_T, \P)$. \end{proposition} The space of truncated Wiener chaos $\cc_{p,n}$ has the key property of being stable by the conditional expectation operator.
+Then, $C_{p,n}(F)$ converges to $F$ in $L^2(\Omega, \cf_T, \P)$ when both $p$ and $n$ go to infinity. \end{proposition} The space of truncated Wiener chaos $\cc_{p,n}$ has the key property of being stable by the conditional expectation operator.
 More precisely, the following result explains how to compute, in a closed form, the conditional expectation of an element of $\cc_{p,n}$. \begin{proposition} Let $F$ be a real valued random variable in $L^2(\Omega, \cf_T, \P)$ and let $k \in \{1, \dots, n\}$ and $p \ge 0$

 where $\spaceIndex[k]$ is the set of multi-indices vanishing after time $t_k$

 \end{proposition}

 \begin{proof} Taking the conditional expectation in~\eqref{eq:chaos-pd} leads to